Resident Association Small Grants

 - Projects which duplicate services already provided in the Inner West Council area.

 - Capital works such as renovations to buildings.
-Note: this eligibility varies for Environment Grants in 2020/21.
+Note: this eligibility varies for Environment Grants.

 - Financial assistance for interstate or overseas travel, or other costs where it could be perceived that the applicant would derive excessive personal benefits.